kombiahrk/student_management/README.md

     php artisan make:filament-resource Demo --generate

-if creating your resource with permissions (CRUD)
+if creating your resource with permissions for (CRUD)

-    php artisan make:filament-resource-with-permissions Demo
+    php artisan make:filament-resource-features Demo

 if you want to delete the resouce